THE BEATLES

 The words are simple but the thought is dark enough to generate dream and interpretation.
 After an addition by Paul McCartney, the final version of the song will be banned by the BBC which saw therein a hidden apology on LSD, the serious bone of contention between the generations at that time.
 Such a case of censorship is extremely rare in England.

-In 1967, the fame of the Beatles is already huge but still contested.
+In 1967 the fame of the Beatles is already huge but still contested.
 John Lennon wrote in bulk on a sheet the lines of "A Day In The Life" and brought many reworks.
 Happy with his work, he copied his poem in a more structured manner on the back of the same sheet.
-This original piece, so typical of the spontaneous creation of John, is for sale by Sotheby's in New York on June 18.
-The image of the draft is clearly legible as shared in an article in The New York Times.
+This original piece, so typical of the spontaneous creation of John, was sold for $ 1.2M from a lower estimate of $ 500K by Sotheby's on June 18, 2010.

 The words are simple but the thought is dark enough to generate dream and interpretation.
 After an addition by Paul McCartney, the final version of the song will be banned by the BBC which saw therein a hidden apology on LSD, the serious bone of contention between the generations at that time.
 Such a case of censorship is extremely rare in England.